 In addition to these indoor sessions, the whole workshop is aimed at facilitating one big, group discussion about the art of photography.
 The aim throughout is to allow Gareth to share the experience he has gained over twenty years as a professional landscape photographer, to help you take more striking photos.

 If you have any further queries about the weekend, please contact us.
 There are only five places available on this workshop, so we recommend that you book early to avoid disappointment.

-Please note that any cancellations will be refunded prior to 8th August 2017, minus a 3.5% fee to cover our credit card charges.
-After 8th August 2017 cancellations will only be refunded if we can find a replacement.
+Please note that any cancellations will only be refunded prior to 8th August 2018, minus a 3.5% fee to cover our credit card charges.
+After this date cancellations will only be refunded if we can find a replacement.